 It’s important to make your homestead look uninviting.
 Don’t be flashy about what you have as far as supplies go.
-Keep things covered up and hidden from the naked eye.
+Keep things covered up and hidden from prying eyes.
 Keep your food stores stashed safely away, and only have one or two family members gather foods for meals.

 Many homesteaders have game cameras set up that they can use to protect their homestead during such a crisis.